neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification.md

 Messages may also be pipelined.
 In other words, clients may send multiple requests eagerly without first waiting for responses.
 When a failure occurs in this scenario, servers MUST ignore all subsequent requests until the client has explicitly acknowledged receipt of the failure.
-This prevents inadvertent execution of statements that may not be valid.
+This prevents inadvertent execution of queries that may not be valid.
 More details of this process can be found in the sections below.